Weak Tits alternative for groups acting geometrically on buildings: Preliminaries

 \end{defn}

 A \textbf{gallery} is a finite sequence of chambers $(c_0,\ldots,c_k)$ such that each $c_{j-1}$ is adjacent to $c_j$ and $c_{j-1} \neq c_j$.
 A \textbf{subgallery} of a gallery $(c_0,\ldots, c_k)$ is a subsequence of $(c_0, \ldots, c_k)$ of the form $(c_i, c_{i+1},\ldots,c_j)$ for some $0 \leq i \leq j \leq k$.
 Given a gallery $\gamma = (c_0,\ldots, c_k)$, the \textbf{inverse gallery} is the gallery $\gamma^{-1} := (c_k, c_{k-1}, \ldots, c_0)$.
 The gallery $(c_0,\ldots,c_k)$ has \textbf{type} $i_1\cdots i_k \in I^*$ (where $I^*$ denotes the set of all finite length words in elements of $I$) if $c_{j-1}$ is $i_j$-adjacent to $c_j$.
-The \textbf{length} of a gallery $\gamma$, denoted $\ell(\gamma)$, is the length of its type as a word in $I^*$.
+The \textbf{length} of a gallery~$\gamma$, denoted $\ell(\gamma)$, is the length of its type as a word in $I^*$.
 A \textbf{geodesic gallery} is a gallery that has minimal length among all galleries with the same initial and terminal chambers.
 If each $i_j$ belongs to a fixed subset $J \subseteq I$, then we call the gallery $(c_0,\ldots,c_k)$ a \textbf{$J$-gallery}.

 A chamber system $C$ over a set $I$ is called \textbf{connected} (resp.\ \textbf{$J$-connected}) if any pair of chambers can be joined by a gallery (resp.\ $J$-gallery).
 The $J$-connected components are called \textbf{$J$-residues}.
 For $i \in I$, an $\{i\}$-residue is called a \textbf{panel}, whose \textbf{type} is $i$.
 If $\sigma$ is a panel, we will say that each chamber $c \in \sigma$ \textbf{has} $\sigma$ as a panel.
 By a gallery between panels $\alpha, \sigma$, we mean a gallery between a chamber in $\alpha$ and a chamber in $\sigma$.
-The \textbf{rank} of a chamber system over a set $I$ is the cardinality of $I$.